ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 Lastly, we got a glimpse at what profiling a Go API looks like.
 Profiling shouldn't be a frequent task in your development workflow.
 Profile your Go applications when performance matters or when issues arise.

-In the [next post](ultimate-go-react-development-setup-with-docker-part5) I discuss the OAuth 2 with Auth0 in Go.
+In the [next post](ultimate-go-react-development-setup-with-docker-part4) I discuss the API implementation.